Sensex 28445.23 107.18 0.38%

 Awards & Recognition

-The Indian Automobile component industry has been making rapid strides towardsachievement of world class quality systems, which is the most important aspect for thisindustry.
+Indian Automobile component industry has been making rapid strides towards achievementof world class quality systems and reducing cost of production, which are the mostimportant aspects for the automobile industry.

 Further tightening of liquidity position, hardening of consumer interest rates wouldhave an adverse impact in the domestic automobile market.